elBukkit/MagicPlugin/MIGRATION.md

 ## 2.9.9

 * I removed the block populator.
-It will be part of a separate plugin, MagicWorlds.
-(TODO: add link)
+It will be part of a separate plugin, MagicWorlds: http://dev.bukkit.org/bukkit-plugins/magicworlds/

-* I have renamed many of the default spell parameters, if you've been scripting, plesae check SPELLS.md (TODO: add link).
+* I have renamed many of the default spell parameters, if you've been scripting, plesae check SPELLS.md: https://github.com/elBukkit/MagicPlugin/blob/master/SPELLS.md

 * I broke any Wolf House's you may have made already, sorry!
 (Related to the above- you can fix it by re-casting at the center of your control booth)